Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Critical conditions and phase diagrams

 with $\delta\rho_s(\theta) = \rho_s(\theta) - 1/2\pi$ and $\delta \rho(\theta) = x_A\delta\rho_A(\theta) + x_B\delta \rho_B(\theta)$.
 Now suppose that the plane-wave state $(\phi_0,\phi_k)$ is an yrast state at $\kappa =0$ for some parameter set $(\gamma,x_B)$, meaning that it has the lowest energy in the $l = kx_B$ manifold, i.e.,

 Under the same parameters, this plane-wave state is then guaranteed to remain an yrast state for $\kappa > 0$, since

 Conversely, this state may cease to be an yrast state when $\kappa < 0$, since

+and decreases with decreasing $\kappa$.
 The above analysis shows that an asymmetric interaction with $\kappa>0$ stabilizes the plane-wave state as an yrast state, whereas $\kappa< 0$ tends to destabilize it.
-Given the saturating behavior of the critical curves at $\kappa = 0$ shown in Fig.~\ref{ccsu2}, we expect the curves for $\kappa< 0$ to tilt downward and move away from the asymptotic lines, while those for $\kappa>0$ tilt upward and cross these lines.
+Given the saturating behavior of the critical curves at $\kappa = 0$ shown in Fig.~\ref{ccsu2}, we expect the curves for $\kappa< 0$ to move down and away from the asymptotic lines, while those for $\kappa>0$ to cross and move above these lines.

-As an example, we show in Fig.~\ref{cckn} the critical curve for the plane-wave yrast state $(\phi_0,\phi_2)$ at $\kappa = -0.1$, alongside the corresponding curves for $\kappa =0$.
+As an example, we show in Fig.~\ref{cckn} the critical curve for the plane-wave yrast state $(\phi_0,\phi_2)$ at $\kappa = -0.1$, together with the corresponding curves for $\kappa =0$.
 The curve at $\kappa = -0.1$ behaves exactly as anticipated from the preceding argument.
 In particular, the critical values of $x_B$ approach zero at large $\gamma$.
 Since the plane-wave state $(\phi_0,\phi_k)$ becomes an yrast state in the region bounded by its critical curve and the $x_B=0$ axis, this implies that this state, after becoming an yrast state, will eventually cease to be an yrast state at sufficiently large $\gamma$, regardless of the value of $x_B$.
 Such a behavior can also be understood from Eqs.~(\ref{deltaE0}) and (\ref{deltaEint}), which show that $\delta \bar E_0(\kappa<0)$ decreases without bound as $\gamma$ increases and will ultimately become negative.
 In other words, for a fixed negative value of $\kappa$, increasing $\gamma$ tends to destabilize the plane-wave state as an yrast state.
-This is most clearly illustrated by the $(\phi_0,\phi_1)$ state: it is always an yrast state at $\kappa = 0$, yet for $\kappa < 0$ it ceases to be one once $\gamma$ exceeds a certain threshold (see Fig.~\ref{pdkn}).
-In fact, the entire system becomes unstable once $\gamma$ exceeds values set by the dynamical stability condition
+This is most clearly illustrated by the $(\phi_0,\phi_1)$ state: it is always an yrast state at $\kappa = 0$, yet for $\kappa < 0$ it ceases to be one once $\gamma$ exceeds a certain threshold (see Fig.~\ref{pdkn}). { In fact, the entire system becomes unstable once $\gamma$ exceeds values set by the dynamical instability condition~\cite{Anoshkin2013}

+where $\tilde \gamma = (1+\kappa)\gamma$.
+This condition can be obtained by analyzing the yrast spectrum in the vicinity of $l=0$.
+In the $l\rightarrow 0$ limit, the yrast spectrum is essentially the lower branch of the Bogoliugov excitation spectrum, which can be obtained by Bogoliubov transformation as~\cite{Anoshkin2013}